 - Keep a bottle of water or a filled personal spill-proof stainless steel or BPA-free plastic cup with you, in your car, in your purse or bag, and at your desk.

 - Use a filter on your faucets or fridge water dispenser, or use a pitcher that has a built-in filter.

-- Add a squeeze of lemon for flavor.
+- Add a squeeze of lemon for flavour.
 The lemon also serves as a natural water purifier.

-- Throw in just a touch of some of your other favorite fruits just to add a hint of flavor.
+- Throw in just a touch of some of your other favourite fruits just to add a hint of flavour.

 - Keep a decanter filled with water in the fridge.